Library Status Updates

 - Book pick-up service is available for select print collections.
 Eligible items will have a "Pick-up" hyperlink in the CLIO record.
 Please refer to the Pick-Up Service page for instructions about how to request materials for pickup, how to pick up the materials, and how to return materials.

-- Materials can be returned to book bins outside Butler Library, the Science & Engineering Library, Starr East Asian Library, Lehman Library, and the Business Library.
-Due dates have been universally pushed back to May 28th, 2021; regular late fines have been removed; account blocks have no negative effect on access or permissions.
+- Materials can be returned to book bins outside Butler Library, Barnard Library, the Science & Engineering Library, Starr East Asian Library, Lehman Library, the Business Library, and the Health Sciences Library.
+Due dates have been universally pushed back to October 1, 2021; regular late fines have been removed; account blocks have no negative effect on access or permissions.

 - If you have left or are leaving the New York City area permanently and cannot return materials to the Butler Library book bins, please email firstname.lastname@example.org to make other arrangements.